007revad/Synology_CPU_temperature/README.md

 #### Or you can schedule the script in Synology's Task Scheduler

 1. See <a href=how_to_schedule.md/>How to schedule a script in Synology Task Scheduler</a>
-2. Enable log and set log_directory in the included syno_cpu_temp.config
+2. Enable log and set log_directory in the included syno_cpu_temp.conf
-    - syno_cpu_temp.config needs to be in the same folder as syno_cpu_temp.sh
+    - syno_cpu_temp.conf needs to be in the same folder as syno_cpu_temp.sh

 ### Troubleshooting